 What are rituals?

-I often refer to my morning ritual of yoga, meditation and drinking tea.
+I often refer to my morning ritual of yoga, meditation, and drinking tea.
 In my situation though, the order of activities may change for practical reasons.
-But order is important …
+But the order is important …

 Moving onto a mindfulness meditation on my breath or an object of interest requires additional focus and attention.
 It is important that I am comfortable when I sit, so I can focus more easily.